Nashwa-fathima/portfolio/README.md

 ## 💼 Projects Showcased

-1. **Question Paper**
-   A digital version of a question paper formatted for clarity and accessibility.
+1. **Question Paper**  - A digital version of a question paper formatted for clarity and accessibility.

-2. **Table Creation**
-   A neat and organized table design highlighting HTML structure and CSS stylization.
+2. **Table Creation** - A neat and organized table design highlighting HTML structure and CSS stylization.

-3. **Webpage**
+4. **Webpage**
-   A simple webpage redirect to Amazon shopping.
+   -A simple webpage redirect to Amazon shopping.

  5. **Forms**
-      Created a simple Project Management forms.
+      -Created a simple Project Management forms.

 6. **Greeting Card**
-   A digital greeting card created with HTML and styled with CSS for a festive look.
+   -A digital greeting card created with HTML and styled with CSS for a festive look.